Everything you need to know about the Leonid Meteor Shower 2022

 The Royal Museum Greenwich describes the shower as ‘fast bright meteors’ with fine trains behind them so keep an eye on the sky for lights of this description.
 The cometary debris will enter our planet’s atmosphere at speeds of up to 70 kilometres per second.

-Will you be able to see the Leonid Meteor Shower in Edinburgh?
+If there are clear conditions you should be able to see the Leonid Meteor Shower from most places in the UK.

-Should the conditions permit people across Edinburgh will be able to see the meteors shoot across the sky above them.
-You should choose a safe location away from street lights and other sources of light pollution to get the best views of the event.